zxdb/ZXDB/README.md

 * [Wikipedia](https://en.wikipedia.org/) - Each ZXDB title, person or company links to the corresponding webpage at Wikipedia.

 * [MobyGames](http://www.mobygames.com/) - Each ZXDB title links to the corresponding webpage at MobyGames.

+* [Universal Videogame List](https://www.uvlist.net/) - Each ZXDB title links to the corresponding webpage at UVL.

+* [Games That Weren't](https://www.gamesthatwerent.com/) - Each never released ZXDB title (or port to another platform) links to the corresponding webpage at **Frank Gasking**'s site.

+* [The Cutting Room Floor](https://tcrf.net/) - Each ZXDB title with hidden content links to the corresponding webpage at TCRF.

 * [Lost in Translation](http://www.exotica.org.uk/) - Each ZXDB title links to the corresponding webpage at Lost in Translation.